charlesq34/pointnet2/README.md

         python train.py

 #### Scene Parsing

-TBA
+See README files and `scannet/train.py` for details.

 ### License
 Our code is released under MIT License (see LICENSE file for details).

+### Update Log
+2/23/2018: Added support for multi-gpu training for the classification task.
+No longer require manual data downloading to run `train.py`.

 ### Related Projects

-* <a href="http://stanford.edu/~rqi/pointnet" target="_blank">PointNet++: Deep Hierarchical Feature Learning on Point Sets in a Metric Space</a> by Qi et al. (CVPR 2017 Oral Presentation).
+* <a href="http://stanford.edu/~rqi/pointnet" target="_blank">PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation</a> by Qi et al. (CVPR 2017 Oral Presentation).
 Code and data released in <a href="https://github.com/charlesq34/pointnet">GitHub</a>.
-* <a href="https://arxiv.org/abs/1711.08488" target="_blank">Frustum PointNets for 3D Object Detection from RGB-D Data</a> by Qi et al. (arXiv) A novel framework for 3D object detection with RGB-D data.
+* <a href="https://arxiv.org/abs/1711.08488" target="_blank">Frustum PointNets for 3D Object Detection from RGB-D Data</a> by Qi et al. (CVPR 2018) A novel framework for 3D object detection with RGB-D data.
+Based on 2D boxes from a 2D object detector on RGB images, we extrude the depth maps in 2D boxes to point clouds in 3D space and then realize instance segmentation and 3D bounding box estimation using PointNet/PointNet++.
 The method proposed has achieved first place on KITTI 3D object detection benchmark on all categories (last checked on 11/30/2017).
 Code and data release TBD.